 - Extended warranty protection extends the time period of the U.S. manufacturer’s warranty on items purchases with your card by an additional year on eligible warranties of three years or less

 - Dispute resolution— if there is a fraudulent or incorrect charge on your statement, American Express will work with you to resolve the issue

-See Rates and Fees for the American Express® Gold Card
+See Rates and Fees; terms apply for the American Express® Gold Card